nvbinh15/ActiveNUS/docs/Documentation.md

 **Dashboard:** a comprehensive overview of your work/study progress and daily tasks

 **Calendar:** help you plan and track your studies with built-in active recall and spaced repetition logic.
-* Export iCalendar file so that users can sync with other platforms (e.g. Google Calendar)
-* User-friendly GUI to add a study session and categorize it based on modules or topics
+* User-friendly GUI to add a study session
-* Tracking is enhanced by options to evaluate the studying session (how familiar the user is with the topic after revising).
+* Generate a recommended study schedule based on SuperMemo algorithm

 **Pomodoro timer:**
 * A timer that runs for a default period of 25 minutes focus time and 5 minutes break (user has the option to make adjustment).
-* Each successful studying cycle will be recorded into the tracking calendar.
-Most of the administrative work is automatically done for the users.
 * Send a notification at the system level (when the user is navigating outside the website)
 * Users will be rewarded for each successful attempt.

 **Flashcards systems:** Flashcard is an indispensable component of the active recall studying method
 * Create folders of flashcards based on the topic you are studying for.
-* Accessing the flashcards folder for the topic or module directly from the dashboard
+* For each folder, you can add cards and study

 ## 12.2 User Interface Design
 ActiveNUS’s main target users are students and young people.
 Therefore, we choose a modern design language for the platform.
 Furthermore, we also promote simplicity in design, helping users get the best experience of learning and working with ActiveNUS.